-The sustainability minor draws upon the Sustainability Semester in Residence (SSR) for the majority of the credits for this minor.
-Students who complete the 15 credits in the SSR could elect to take one additional course from a list of approved courses to complete a minor in sustainability.
+The sustainability minor draws upon the Sustainability Leadership Semester for the majority of the credits for this minor.
+Students who complete the 15 credits in the SLS may choose to take one additional course from a list of approved courses to complete a minor in sustainability.

 Planning and advising notes

-The SSR program is designed to be part of a student’s third year of college, but there is some flexibility to fit with student schedules.
+The SLS program is designed to be part of a student’s third year of college, but there is some flexibility to fit with student schedules.
 There are no specific prerequisite courses for this program.
 Participants are selected through a competitive application process.
 Applications may be obtained through the offices at Merry Lea.
-Permission from the director of the Sustainability Semester in Residence is required to enroll.
+Permission from the director of the Sustainability Leadership Semester is required to enroll.

-In order to earn the sustainability minor, students must successfully complete all the courses in the SSR program.
+In order to earn the sustainability minor, students must successfully complete all the courses in the SLS program.
 These courses add up to 15 credit hours:

 |SUST 300||Sustainability and Regeneration||3 credits|